Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 ```

 where trAa1 used to calculate th the magnitude of a vector or matrix, and seasons (the s1, s2, s3 part) will calculate the theoretical geometrical position based on the magnitude of that matrix or a vector by dividing it with equilibrium, it ensures each seasons can theoretically return a stable equilibrium scalar.

+# Specific Use Case:

+1. Game Agent:
+This AI can be plugged easily to any Game that requires An Agent to reason in a complex environment without it being overfitting

+2. General Domain:
+Specifically for finance, that can detect a market change, and calculates the future consequences based on the market and change of needs complexity
+And can be Tested on Medical diagnosis if viable, but General Domain will require an extensive Test of real deployment, so this hypothesis can be cut off if unproven.